History Of Highland Cattle

 Scottish Highland Cattle are the oldest registered breed in the world and we take care to ensure they are raised as traditionally as possible.
 Our approach starts with the basic idea that to get the most of this breed; to maximize the health benefits and flavor of the meat, one should raise these animals as close to the way they have been raised over the centuries as possible.
 In other words, these are not black angus cattle with horns and long hair.
 They are an unique breed with unique needs.
 So we allow them to be what they are naturally, in elements they enjoy, eating the food they enjoy.

 The breed is characterized by traits of hardiness, self-sufficiency and longevity.
-Excellent foragers and efficient, they help to improve pastures and clearing woodlots.
+Excellent foragers and efficient, they help to improve pastures and clear woodlots.
 A testament of this ability was in an Oak Savanna Restoration Project in Wisconsin where the cattle and environment thrived.
 Their moderate frame is ideal for small and large farms alike in various climates and regions of the country.
 Highland Cattle are found in all fifty states and acclimate well to the environment yet it is best to buy cattle from a climate similar to our farm.
 The double hair coat is a tremendous asset in adverse weather and is believed to be the reason why they have limited external fat cover.
 This means less to trim from carcasses and more value retained.
 The horns not only give them their majestic looks but are helpful with predator control.
 These cattle have strong maternal instincts and protect their young.

 Highland Beef Nutritional Benefits